CoderHam/VideoSimilarity/multiple_methods/README.md

 ## Methods Attempted

--- Spatio-Temporal Neural Networks to classify videos into categories -- Caption Generation from Videos + Clustering
+*Spatio-Temporal Neural Networks to classify videos into categories *Caption Generation from Videos + Clustering